Seda History, Family Crest & Coats of Arms

-The ancestors of the bearers of the Seda family name are thought have lived in ancient Anglo-Saxon England
+The ancestors of the bearers of the Seda family name are thought have lived in ancient Anglo-Saxon England.
+They were first found in Seddon found in south-west Lancashire.

 Early Origins of the Seda family